vamsijavvadi7/ml-snake-game/README.md

 # Working of the game:

 ## First of all user have to allow the voice input,then based on the audio input the snake moves in the direction which has highest prediction accuracy.
-## Audio input keywords like left, right,up,down would drive the snake towards that direction.
+## Audio input keywords are like left, right,up,down which would drive the snake towards that particular direction.

 # Sample demo video:
 https://youtu.be/kMOdCwoPppM